Greek govt faces censure vote, demos over Macedonia deal - Journal du Cameroun

-Greece’s leftist-led government was to face a censure vote and protests on Saturday as it prepares to sign a provisional deal to end a 27-year name row with Macedonia.
+Greece’s leftist-led government was expected to shrug off a censure vote and protests on Saturday as it prepares to sign a provisional deal to end a 27-year name row with Macedonia.

 The agreement, which will eventually see Greece’s northern neighbour renamed the Republic of North Macedonia, has been welcomed by the United Nations, the European Union and NATO.